 The sun was on the rise, ice crystals glistened on the bison’s frost covered coat.
-The majestic beast emerged from the steamy bank of the misty creek….. a new day has risen.
+The majestic beast emerged from the steamy bank….. a new day has risen.

-As I have mentioned in previous posts, this is the spring where I have shot many of my critters that I talk about often in my blog.
-It’s a hotbed for animals to seek refuge from the record amounts of snow we have gathered here in Yellowstone.
+As I have mentioned in previous posts, this is the water spring that I talk about often in my blog.
+It’s a hotbed for animals to seek refuge from the record amounts of snow we have gathered here in Grand Teton.

 The problem was the temperature has been on the rise and all of a sudden Spring has hit.
 Every morning I would get out there and it would be somewhere close to 20-29 degrees.
 So, instead of photographing frosty bison, I would drive around looking for other specimens to photograph.